-You may also file a complaint if you think you've been subjected to discrimination in a CMS program or activity, including experiencing issues with getting information in an accessible format from any Medicare Advantage Plan, Medicare drug plan, State or local Medicaid office, or Marketplace Qualified Health Plans.
-There are three ways to file a complaint with the U.S. Department of Health and Human Services, Office for Civil Rights:
+You may also file a complaint if you think you've been subjected to discrimination in a CMS program or activity, including experiencing issues with getting information in an accessible format from any Medicare Advantage Plan, Medicare drug plan, state or local Medicaid office, or Marketplace Qualified Health Plans.
+There are 3 ways to file a complaint with the U.S. Department of Health & Human Services, Office for Civil Rights:

-- 1. Online: hhs.gov/civil-rights/filing-a-complaint/index.html. - 2.
-By phone: Call 1-800-368-1019.
-TTY users can call 1-800-537-7697. - 3.
-In writing: Send information about your complaint to:
+1. Online:

-Office for Civil Rights
+HHS.gov/civil-rights/filing-a-complaint/complaint-process/index.html

-U.S. Department of Health and Human Services
+2. By phone:

-200 Independence Avenue, SW
+Call 1-800-368-1019.
+TTY users can call 1-800-537-7697.

-Room 509F, HHH Building
+3. In writing: Send information about your complaint to:

-Washington, D.C.
+Office for Civil Rights U.S. Department of Health & Human Services 200 Independence Avenue, SW Room 509F, HHH Building Washington, D.C.
 20201

-U.S. DEPARTMENT OF HEALTH & HUMAN SERVICES
+U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services

-Centers for Medicare & Medicaid Services 7500 Security Boulevard Baltimore, Maryland 21244-1850
+7500 Security Blvd.
+Baltimore, MD 21244-1850